AdrianKubica/rest_api_rec/README.md

 Dont forget to fill ALLOWED_HOSTS setting in `services/rest/app/settings.py` file according to security reasons, otherwise at production environment you will get `Bad Request (400) Error`).

+You can find working application at: http://3.120.32.14/repositories/kennethreitz/requests

+Simply put:
+    - `docker-compose.yaml` - stands for production ready service
+    - `docker-compose.dev.yaml` - stands for development ready service

 Installation
 ------------

-To run REST_API you simply need to install:
+To run REST_API you simply need to install (check documentation for more details at <https://rest-api-rec.readthedocs.io/en/latest>):

 - git (to get `rest_api` repository files),
 - docker,